 Enhance Personal and Asset Security Measures

 Any period of hyperinflation will invariably also result in rising temperatures, and I’m not talking about the climate!
-Desperation, lack, degradation and outrage will see significant increases in interpersonal violence and criminal enterprise.
+Desperation, lack, degradation and outrage will see significant increases in interpersonal violence.

 As I read in a book once, “The progression from a higher to lower order is always marked by ruins, mystery and a residue of nameless rage”.
 Those who are desperate will have rage to spare, and will take from those who are unable to secure their holdings.